How to Remove Dried Paint Stains from Jeans?

 However, a drop or two of white paint always seems to make its way onto your favorite blue-black jeans and white t-shirt, no matter how careful you are.

-When that happens, follow these tips to try and save your clothes.
+When that happens, follow these tips to try to save your clothes.

 First, if there are clumps of paint dried onto your denim pants, try scraping away the excess until all that is left is the stain itself.